johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/CX_Elements.md

 ### Shadowing Vital Element Tokens

-For more information on shadowing Vital Element tokens, read [Vital Shadow](./CX_Shadow.md).
+For more information on shadowing Vital Element tokens, read [Vital Shadow](./Vital_Shadow.md).

 ## Architectural Details

-When adding new Element tokens to the `cx-elements` package:
+When adding new Element tokens to the `vital-elements` package:

 * Add to existing Element if it fits the associated component token, or create a new component token with applicable name.